The spectrum of $n_s$ constraints from DESI and CMB data: The Role of CMB Lensing Data

 The analysis of the previous section focused on the primary CMB power spectra, namely the CMB temperature and polarization anisotropies, but and did not include the power spectrum of the reconstructed lensing potential.
 The reason for this choice was to allow for a simple physical interpretation in terms of CMB physics, such as radiation driving and gravitational lensing, and to avoid the nuances of lensing reconstruction.
 Here we investigate quantitatively the role of CMB lensing-potential power spectra in constraining the spectral index $n_s$.
 Results are shown in Figures \ref{fig:lensing} and Tab.~\ref{tab:spt_constraints}.

 In Fig.~\ref{fig:lensing} we compare the constraints on $n_s$, $r_d h$, and $\Omega_m$, from CMB data with and without the CMB lensing likelihood included.
 Specifically we consider SPT and the ``P-ACT'' combination of ACT and Planck ${\ell}<1000$ for TT and $\ell<600$ for polarization (see Ref.~\cite{ACT:2025fju} for details).
-We combine P-ACT with ACT DR6 lensing data and we combine SPT with the SPT MUSE lensing data \cite{muse}.
-We also consider the combination CMB-SPA with lensing from both ACT and SPT.
+We combine P-ACT with ACT DR6 lensing data \cite{ACT:2023kun,ACT:2023dou} and Planck lensing \cite{Carron:2022eyg}\footnote{See \texttt{\url{https://github.com/ACTCollaboration/act_dr6_lenslike}} for details.}, and we combine SPT with the SPT MUSE lensing data \cite{muse}.
+We also consider the combination CMB-SPA with lensing from Planck, ACT, and SPT.

 From Fig.~\ref{fig:lensing} one may appreciate that, for the case of P-ACT, the addition of lensing makes a negligible change to the $n_s$ and BAO parameter constraints, and the change in contours is barely visible by eye.